louis-frayser/Ann-and-Percy/README.md

 ### Chicken Scheme
 Sun 22 Mar 2020
 Very interesting!
 Good distributed packaging system.
-It's pretty fast for this appliction.
+It's pretty fast for this application.

+### Fricas (Axiom)
+Sun 22 Mar 202
+I've learned a lot about Fricas and coded the perceptron in it.
+I'm appreciating it more as I work with it.
+It's not very fast but it has a compiler that may speed things up a bit.
+Below are are interpreter stats.
+Fricas is more of a CAS than it is a numerical analysis package.

 ## Benchmarks
 Fri 20 Mar